mboynes/post-type-icons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quickly and easily add icons to your custom post types.
-Built for the new dashboard design that should come out with 3.7.
+Quickly and easily add Font Awesome icons to your custom post types.

 == Description ==

 Does the pushpin not describe your custom post type?
-Here are 361 more icons to choose from.
+Here are hundreds more icons to choose from.
 Icons are the GPL-compatible [Font Awesome Icons](http://fontawesome.io/).
-This is built for the new admin design that should debut with 3.7 (you can use the [MP6 Plugin](http://wordpress.org/plugins/mp6/) until then).

 This is the same icon features that comes with [SuperCPT](http://wordpress.org/plugins/super-cpt/) 0.2+, but pulled out of the plugin for those crazy birds who don't use it.